Should you invest in the stock market?

 Here are some of the common fees and charges you may come across:

-- Administration charges – sometimes these are separate to other costs
+- Administration charges: Sometimes these are separate from other costs

 The ongoing costs of looking after your portfolio can rack up and make a dent in any gains you may make.

 You’ll need to keep track of these fees and consider changing your investments if they begin to outweigh the benefits of your shareholding.

 While investing on your own is possible, partnering with a financial adviser can provide guidance and insight.